RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 ## SPOOC

-SPOOC is a 2 sentences template to test your story's fundamentals, to assure yourself that it is sturdy enough to last a book.
+SPOOC is a 2 sentence template to test your story's fundamentals, to assure yourself that it is sturdy enough to last a book.
 The first sentence establishes the situation, and the second turns the central story goal into a question.

 - Situation: